mitya777/mitya777.github.io/_posts/2014-09-06-what-is-a-hash.markdown

 The above example shows that the Declaration of Independence (almost 10,000 characters and about 20,000 hex digits) hashes to the much shorter string 'ca3b0dcdc926ed4a8e60cfcad676915e'.

 <span style='color:rgb(189, 51, 51);'>
-    The hash 'ca3b0dcdc926ed4a8e60cfcad676915e' can be considered a kind of math-based fingerprint of the text of the Declaration of Independence because if we were to change one word of the Declaration it would map to a totally different number.
+    The hash 'ca3b0dcdc926ed4a8e60cfcad676915e' can be considered a kind of math-based fingerprint of the text of the Declaration of Independence because if we were to make the slightest change to the Declaration it would map to a totally different value.
 </span>

 One, among many, ways this is useful is that we can compare the MD5 fingerprints of texts, or video files, or any large files, instead of comparing the actual files.